 How we chose the best self-tanners

 There are a lot of excellent, expert sources for beauty products, and self-tanners are no exception.
-We found Paula'sChoice.com to be particularly valuable in our research.
-Site owner and beauty products expert Paula Begoun and her staff review virtually every beauty product on the market, in the BeautyPedia section.
-Hands on testing is not done, but reviews are updated frequently and the ingredients and the manufacturers claims are scrutinized and evaluated based upon the consensus of experts in the beauty field and scientific community.
-We also consulted the beauty product awards and roundups from sources such as Allure.com and TotalBeauty.com, because they study beauty and they know what works for their customers and readers.
+ConsumerReports.org and PaulasChoice.com both offer comprehensive reviews of products along with helpful background information on the subject of self-tanning.
+We also consulted the beauty product awards and roundups from sources such as Allure.com, TotalBeauty.com, Elle and Harper's Bazaar, because they study beauty and they know what works for their customers and readers.
 Even WebMD had an in-depth reviews of self-tanners that included recommendations.

-Beauty product retail sites like Ulta.com, MakeupAlley.com and Sephora.com are invaluable in gauging real-world results from these self-tanners.
+Beauty product retail sites like Ulta.com and Sephora.com are invaluable in gauging real-world results from these self-tanners.
 Users posting on those sites tend to be very knowledgeable about beauty products, including specific ingredients and how they work, and their input is often sharp and focused.

 We used all of these review sources to get an idea of how well each self-tanner performed (essentially, whether it provided natural-looking results and worked gradually or instantly, as promised), how easy or difficult it was to apply, how it feels on skin -- and how it smells, of course.
 One of these top products is sure to get your glow on.